Timeline of Japanese history: 5th century

-Very little is known about the 5th century in Japan.
-The period was marked by volatile inter-state warfare, complex alliances, submissions and betrayals.
-Some of the Yamato polity partners were Baekje and Gaya confederacy, while enemies included Goguryeo, Silla and various Chinese groups.
+Though very little is known about the 5th century in Japan, it is noted that the period was marked by volatile inter-state warfare, complex alliances, submissions and betrayals.
+Some of the Yamato polity's partners were Baekje and Gaya confederacy, while enemies included Goguryeo, Silla and various Chinese groups.
 Few records of the era survive; those that exist are controversial.